siakaramalegos/sia.codes-eleventy/posts/webmentions-eleventy-in-depth.md

 ```
 {% endraw %}

 With our variables set, we can now use that data for rendering.
-Here I'll walk through only "replies", but feel free to see how I handled the remaining sets in [this gist](https://gist.github.com/siakaramalegos/b1f7ded21f9ecddaee91e3f6d88e2e48).
+Here I'll walk through only "replies", but feel free to see a snapshot of how I handled the remaining sets in [this gist](https://gist.github.com/siakaramalegos/b1f7ded21f9ecddaee91e3f6d88e2e48).

 Since replies are more complex than just rendering a photo and link, I call another template to render the individual webmention.
 Here we render the count of replies and conditionally plural-ify the word "Reply".
 Then we loop through the reply webmentions to render them with a new nunjucks partial: